ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 Prepare a service account with enough permission to Google Compute Engine and Google Cloud Storage.
 Generate a secret key JSON from it and keep it locally on your computer.

 >**WARNING**: Such secret JSON file is a master key for important resources on your project.
 Keep it secure at your own risk.
-This file will is also used for Caper so that it will be trasnferred to the created instance at `/opt/caper/service_account_key.json` visible to all users on the instance.
+This file will be used for Caper so that it will be trasnferred to the created instance at `/opt/caper/service_account_key.json` visible to all users on the instance.

 ## How to create an instance